23- Point Home Inspection Checklist (For Buyers & Sellers)

 Title will provide a plat map and will walk the property with the buyer on an uneven unknown boundary.
 A surveyor will use measurements to find your property lines and flag it.
 This is important if you're considering installing a new fence, pool, or other outbuildings that may encroach on your neighbor's property line.

-On custom homes plans are always nice to have, but they can be tricky to track down.
+On custom homes, it's nice to have the plans, but they can be tricky to track down.
 If the seller no longer has a copy you can check with the county or city planning department.
-Some HOA's that require approval for all building modifications may have plans on file.
+Some HOA's, like Fairbanks Ranch in Rancho Santa Fe, that require approval for all building modifications may have plans on file.

 When purchasing a home with solar, it's important to have the entire system looked at even if it's under warranty.
 If the seller is providing a warranty that's great but it doesn't guarantee the system was installed correctly or that their are no current problems.
 They will inspect the solar panels, inverters, conduit, and racking, shut-offs and other components present.